 'The Masked Singer' Season 5: What to Know About the Judges

-In tonight's (March 17) episode of The Masked Singer, viewers at home were shocked to discover the woman behind the Phoenix mask was Caitlyn Jenner.
-However, there are still some remaining questions for the rest of the season.
-For starters: who are the rest of the people in Group B?
-Who will win Season 5?
-And while their careers speak for themselves, what more is there to learn of The Masked Singer's judges?
+First premiering on FOX in 2019, The Masked Singer has become a phenomenon in the reality TV realm.
+While celebrities sing their hearts out while dressed incognito, the panel of judges is packed with four very famous — and now beloved — faces.

-Along with the new interim host Niecy Nash (who is taking the place of Nick Cannon for an undisclosed amount of time after Cannon tested positive for coronavirus), this season's team of judges includes Robin Thicke, Ken Jeong, Nicole Scherzinger, and Jenny McCarthy –– each of whom has an impressive career spanning multiple years in the entertainment industry.
+While viewers will be getting acquainted with new interim host Niecy Nash, who is taking Nick Cannon's place for an undisclosed amount of time after tested positive for coronavirus for its fifth season, they can still rely on the joy and hilarity that the original panel brings.
+Including the likes of Robin Thicke, Ken Jeong, Nicole Scherzinger, and Jenny McCarthy — each of whom has an impressive career spanning multiple years in the entertainment industry, here's everything you need to know about the four stars.

 Ken Jeong